 Are you getting enough sleep at night?
 Do you have problems falling asleep or staying asleep?
 According to the National Institutes of Health (NIH), about 1 in 3 American Adults do not get healthy amounts of sleep.
 And stress can make the problem even worse.

-The NIH says adults need 7-8 hours of sleep each night to be well-rested, but that most people get less than that.
+The NIH says adults need 7-8 hours of sleep each night to stay in good mental and physical health, promote quality of life, and avoid an increased risk of injury.
 They recommend these tips for getting a good night’s sleep:

 Sleep problems are a special concern for teenagers.
 The average teen needs about 9 hours of sleep a night.
 Children and teens who don’t get that much may have problems getting along with others.
 They may feel angry and impulsive, have mood swings, feel sad or depressed, or lack motivation.
 They also may have problems paying attention, and they may get lower grades and feel stressed.

 In addition to the sleep tips for adults, teens can also try:

 Sleep disturbances can be very common in cancer patients and usually have more than one cause.
 People in cancer treatment may sleep more than usual, or they may have trouble sleeping.
 Learn what patients and caregivers can do to help.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.